barchart/alerting-service-public/example/browser/README.md

 # @barchart/alerts-client-js/example/browser

-A simple reference application to demonstrate the capabilities of the Barchart Alerting Service using this SDK.
+A simple reference application which demonstrates the capabilities of the Barchart Alerting Service using this SDK.

 ### Running the Application